-To determine that the candidate demonstrates a professional attitude by:
+To determine that the candidate demonstrates a suitable attitude to aviation by:

-- (a) Presenting him or her self for the test: - 1.
-Punctually - 2.
-Suitably attired (in keeping with a professional qualification) - 3.
-Fit for flying - (b) Presenting: - 1.
-An up to date, summarised and certified Pilot's Logbook - 2.
-The appropriate written examination credits - 3.
-A current AIP Volume 4 and VNC
+- (a) Presenting him or herself for the test:

+- 1. Punctually

+- 2. Suitably attired

+- 3. Fit for flying

+- (b) Presenting:

+- 1. An up to date, summarised and certified Pilot's Logbook

+- 2. The appropriate written examination credits

+- 3. A current AIP Volume 4 and VNC

-- (a) Observe the candidate's punctuality, attire and, as far as practicable, determine that the candidate is fit to fly. - (b) By examination of the candidate's logbook, determine that all statutory flight time requirements have been met and that the flight training syllabus has been completed. - (c) Ensure that the candidate holds the appropriate (current) exam credit(s) and private pilot's licence or equivalent. - (d) Determine, by inspection, that the candidate's AIP Volume 4 and VNC are current.
+- (a) Observe the candidate's punctuality, attire and, as far as practicable, determine that the candidate is fit to fly. - (b) By examination of the candidate's logbook, determine that all statutory flight time requirements have been met and that the flight training syllabus has been completed. - (c) Ensure that the candidate holds the appropriate (current where applicable) exam credits. - (d) Determine, by inspection, that the candidate's AIP Volume 4 and VNC are current.